scrtlabs/SecretNetwork/docs/encryption-specs.md

 TODO reasoning

 - While executing a function call inside the Enclave as part of a transaction, the contract code can call `write_db(field_name, value)` and `read_db(field_name)`.
-- Contracts' state is store on-chain inside a key-value store, thus the `field_name` must remain constant between calls.
+- Contracts' state is stored on-chain inside a key-value store, thus the `field_name` must remain constant between calls.
 - Good encryption doesn't use the same `encryption_key` and `iv` together more than once.
 This means that encrypting the same input twice yields different outputs, and therefore we cannot encrypt the `field_name` because the next time we want to query it we won't know where to look for it.
 - `encryption_key` is derived using HKDF-SHA256 from:
   - `consensus_state_ikm`